Fraxel Dual: Laser Skin Resurfacing

 Some people need just one component, some need both.
-Come in for a complimentary consultation and find out what’s best for you.
+Come in for a cosmetic consultation ($150) and find out what’s best for you.
 Please give us a call at 310.546.1188 or request an appointment online.

 Downtime: 4-5 days of downtime (mild swelling, redness, and/or peeling)

 Maintenance: For pigment: 1-3 treatments recommended.
 For resurfacing: 3-5 treatments recommended.